NavanKen/Prima-React-Odoo/README.md

 This project is still in early development and has several limitations:

 - Only supports Create operations (no Read, Update, Delete yet)
-- No admin page to view registered data
-- No authentication and authorization system
+- Dashboard that does not use real data
 - No search and filter features

 ### 🔮 Future Development Plans